Welcome to Interview #64.

 I am pleased to share with you the wisdom of NCAA Division 1 Softball Coach of Bryant University, Shayne Lotito.

-Head coach Shayne Lotito enters her fourth season at the helm of the Bryant University softball program in 2016-17.
+Head coach Shayne Lotito has been at the helm of the Bryant University softball program for five seasons.
 Coach Lotito has extensive experience coaching and recruiting to Division 1 programs.
 She has been the head softball coach at Bryant for four years.
 Before that she was an assistant at Boston College.
 Coach Lotito has a Master’s of Education from Boston University.

 What can or should high school athletes do from their end to get on your radar screen?